dyakonoff/cuba-validation/README.md

 ```
 [product-edit.xml](validator-component/modules/web/src/io/dyakonoff/validatorcomponent/web/product/product-edit.xml)

-Or from the Studio component properties visual editor:
+Or by specifying the Validator for the component using CUBA studio IDE:

 ![Figure 4: Setting up a custom Field.Validator using studio UI](resources/figure_4.png)
 _Figure 4: Setting up a custom Field.Validator using studio UI_

-However, the second way would not let you to specify additional parameters for validator like the `message` one above.
+However, the second way would not let you to give additional parameters for validator like the `message` one above.

 **Running a groovy script for a field validation**

-Running [groovy](http://groovy-lang.org/) script dynamically with [Scripting interface](https://doc.cuba-platform.com/manual-6.8/scripting.html) looks quite appealing.
-What you shall do is to write a small groovy script that has access to a named variable `value` and return your check result back to the application.
-This can be done either from CUBA studio UI
+Running [groovy](http://groovy-lang.org/) script dynamically with [Scripting interface](https://doc.cuba-platform.com/manual-6.8/scripting.html) looks quite appealing from the first glance.
+What you shall do is to write a small groovy script that has access to a named variable `value` (which represents the UI component value script needs to check) and return boolean check result back to the application.

+This script can be specified either from CUBA studio UI:

 ![Figure 4: Setting up a groovy script for field validation](resources/figure_5.png)
 _Figure 4: Setting up a groovy script for field validation_